Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 Here, we adopt a different approach, choosing instead to optimise the coil positions along a basis function.
-For this we take as an input from the BLUEPRINT code the outer edge of the TF coil shape (which has been optimised to meet toroidal field ripple constraints), from which we take an offset spline as a basis along which to position the centre of the PF coils.
+For this we take as an input from the bluemira code the outer edge of the TF coil shape (which has been optimised to meet toroidal field ripple constraints), from which we take an offset spline as a basis along which to position the centre of the PF coils.
 This basis function is parameterised such that a PF coil position